george-studenko/100_Days_of_ML_Code/content/CNN.md

   self.fc1 = nn.Linear(32*4,n_classes)
 ```

-The feedforward behaviour is defined in the **forward** function which takes the image tensor x as input:
+The feedforward behavior is defined in the **forward** function which takes the image tensor x as input:

 ```
 def forward(self,x):